koromodako/picsou/README.md

 ./build.sh
 # 2. Build Picsou
 mkdir /tmp/build && cd /tmp/build
-/path/to/Qt/5.12.0/gcc_64/bin/qmake /path/to/picsou/picsou/picsou.pro
+/path/to/Qt/5.14.0/gcc_64/bin/qmake /path/to/picsou/picsou/picsou.pro
 make -j4
 ```

 Picsou should be available in `/path/to/picsou/dist/release`.

 **Note:**

-It should build on any linux distribution providing appropriate packages are available.
+It should build on any Linux distribution (providing appropriate dependencies are available).

 ### Windows

 Successfully built using the following configuration:

  + Windows 10
- + MinGW 7.3.0
+ + MinGW 7.3.0 64-bit
- + Qt 5.12.0
+ + Qt 5.14.0
- + Botan 2.8.0
+ + Botan 2.12.1

 **Process:**